-The Standards provide a clear and consistent expectation of what students should learn at each grade level.
+The Standards – whether named Common Core State Standards or renamed to reflect state priorities – provide a clear and consistent expectation of what students should learn at each grade level.
 With the right preparation, our students can successfully innovate and lead, especially in the rapidly growing fields of science, technology, engineering and math.

 With lessons aligned to the stronger standards, teachers are helping students master key concepts and strengthen critical thinking skills.
 In mathematics:

 - The standards lay a solid foundation in whole numbers, addition, subtraction, multiplication, division, fractions and decimals.
 Taken together, these elements support a student’s ability to learn and apply more demanding mathematics concepts and procedures.

 - The middle school and high school standards call on students to practice applying mathematical ways of thinking to real world issues and challenges.
 They prepare students to think and reason mathematically.

 - The standards put a greater emphasis on writing arguments.
 And because college and career readiness focuses on complex texts beyond traditional literature, the standards also ensure students are enhancing their reading, writing and researching in other subjects too.

 - The standards create a staircase of increasing text complexity so that students develop their skills and apply them to increasingly complex texts.

 Introduce a Girl to Engineering